 In her surgical follow-up appointment—to which she took her mom, who is a retired nurse, and two of her sisters—Dr. Ratliff explained that he had indeed found something beneath the radial scar.
 “He said it was very small, but it was cancer,” she remembers.
 “And I froze.
 I don’t remember anything he said after that.
 From that point on he was talking to my mom and my sisters.”

-Cain was diagnosed with tubular breast cancer, a rare form of invasive cancer that accounts for approximately1 percent to 2 percent of invasive breast cancers.
+Cain was diagnosed with tubular breast cancer, a rare form of invasive cancer that accounts for approximately 1% to 2% of invasive breast cancers.
 Dr. Ratliff subsequently performed a lumpectomy and sentinel lymph node biopsy to completely remove the tumor.